carbon-language/carbon-lang/docs/project/evolution.md

 best; however, framing their contributions to the discussion as surfacing the information that underpins that belief will make the discussion more constructive, welcoming, and effective.
-Overall, everyone should strive to focus on data-based arguments to the extent they can, minimizing their use of emotional arguments.
+Overall, everyone should strive to focus on data-based arguments to the extent they can, minimizing their use of appeals to emotion.

 None of this should preclude gathering information like polls of opinion among groups, or signaling agreement.
 Where community members stand and how many agree